Compare gross receipts tax on financial activities across jurisdictions

 Source: ADEBA, July 2025

-This comparison reflects the cost of the Gross Income Tax (IIBB) applied by each Argentine jurisdiction to financial operations.
-It includes data on the rate, the rate of taxable base and the treatment of certain financial instruments.
+This table shows the cost of gross receipts tax applied to financial transactions by each Argentine jurisdiction, including data on tax rate, tax base, and tax treatment of certain financial instruments.

-If you believe that the information published does not accurately reflect the regime in force in any jurisdiction, write to ayudaenlinea@bcra.gob.ar to request a review of the content.
+If you believe the published information does not accurately reflect the current regulatory framework in a given jurisdiction, send an email to ayudaenlinea@bcra.gob.ar to request content review.

 Criteria

-• The rates and tax bases may vary according to the local tax regime of each province or the Autonomous City of Buenos Aires.
+• – Tax rates and tax bases may vary depending on the tax regime of each province or the Autonomous City of Buenos Aires.

-• Relevant information is presented for comparative analysis between jurisdictions.
+• – Relevant information is presented for a comparative analysis across jurisdictions.

 Useful definitions